-We’re working on a top secret scheme at the moment…we can’t tell you who it’s for just yet…but we’re helping a large commercial client secure a temporary event licence for an event on the roof of a multi-storey car park in the heart of Manchester.
+We helped The North Face secure a temporary event licence for their Pinnacle Project event on the roof of a multi-storey car park in the heart of Manchester.

 In any urban setting like this, an event has the potential to cause noise disturbance to residents and businesses nearby.
 It’s important to agree noise limits with the Local Authority to control both the level of noise and the hours of exposure for residents.
 This needs to balance the requirements of the event (which generally will have live and/or amplified music), the amenity of residents, and a pinch of common sense in considering by how much noise levels can be allowed to increase for a ‘one off’ event.

 There’s not much point setting noise limits, though, if you don’t know that you can meet them – and that’s where using an experienced acoustic consultant comes into play.
-Over the next few weeks we’ll be going through the following steps with our client;
+We went through the following steps with The North Face to ensure the event passed without a hitch;

 - Reviewing what the initial noise limit set by Manchester City Council means in terms of the noise levels that can be generated at the event, and whether this limit is acceptable given the nature of the event.